 - He has personal, extensive remodeling and handyman experience on his own properties and those for which has done volunteer work - he understands construction

-- He has a solid foundation of occupational therapy (and other health care professions) as they relate to delivering aging in place solutions
+- He is an Associate Member of the American Occupational Therapy Association (AOTA) and understands how OTs and other health care professionals relate to delivering aging in place solutions

 - Though not part of either industry, he has a very strong working knowledge of durable medical equipment and assistive technology